Vadim2090/Grants-Program/my_project_name.md

   - This is a place for you to manage expectations and to clarify any limitations that might not be obvious

 ### Ecosystem Fit

-Help us locate your project in the Mintbase landscape and what problems it tries to solve by answering each of these questions:
+#### Where and how does your project fit into the ecosystem?

-- Where and how does your project fit into the ecosystem?
+Мы хотим

 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
 - What need(s) does your project meet?
 - Are there any other projects similar to yours in the Mintbase / NEAR ecosystem?